odoo/documentation/content/applications/inventory_and_mrp/inventory/warehouses_storage/replenishment/lead_times.rst

 Lead times can help simplify the procurement process for consumable materials and components used in manufactured products with bills of materials (BoMs).

-The :abbr:`MO (Manufacturing Order)` deadline, which is the deadline to begin the manufacturing process to complete the product by the scheduled delivery date, can be determined by configuring the manufacturing lead times and manufacturing security lead times.
+The |MO| deadline, which is the deadline to begin the manufacturing process to complete the product by the scheduled delivery date, can be determined by configuring the manufacturing lead times and manufacturing security lead times.

 .. image:: lead_times/manuf-lead-times.png
-   :align: center
    :alt: Visualization of the determination of planned MO date manufacturing lead times.

 Manufacturing lead time